briangavin/VS_WASM_Examples/README.md

  12. Repeat steps for WASM-Debug

 Other useful CMAKE variables that can be set in CMakeSettings.json
-a.
-CMAKE_EXE_LINKER_FLAGS - command line linker flags
+ 1. CMAKE_EXE_LINKER_FLAGS - command line linker flags
-b.
-CMAKE_CXX_FLAGS  - command line flags to pass to clang cpp compiler
+ 2. CMAKE_CXX_FLAGS  - command line flags to pass to clang cpp compiler
-c.
-CMAKE_C_FLAGS - command line flags to pass to clang for c compiler
+ 3. CMAKE_C_FLAGS - command line flags to pass to clang for c compiler